 In a safe, caring and supportive environment, the Arrow Heights Elementary School community encourages all students to strive for personal success in the progression of their social responsibility, intellectual development and emotional growth for life-long learning.

-Welcome to a new year at Arrow Heights Elementary!
+Welcome to Arrow Heights Elementary!
 Our school prides itself on being a caring, safe and inclusive place to learn.
 We look forward to helping all students develop in all aspects of their personal growth.

 This Handbook, and agenda is a valuable tool to help you become involved, informed and organized.
 Parents, please take the time to read through and discuss this section of the agenda with your child(ren).
 Should you have any questions or concerns, we encourage you to drop in or give us a call (837-6360).
 Please be sure to check out the school calendar to plan for upcoming events, non-instructional days and holidays.

 Mme.
 R. Tedesco, Principal

 SCHOOL DAILY SCHEDULE

 8:20 a.m.
 Warning Bell

 8:25 a.m.
 Classes begin for morning

 9:55 a.m.
 Recess Break